hphelion/documentation/moonshot/manage.administration-dashboard.getting-started.md

 You can access the HP Cloud OS for Moonshot Administration Dashboard in either of the following ways:

-* In your browser window, type the public IP address of your Cloud Controller Node in the following format https://<Public IP Address>
+* In your browser window, type the public IP address of your Cloud Controller Node.
+Login with the Admin account and password you specified on the **Create Cloud**->**Attributes** dialog in the HP Cloud OS for Moonshot Operational Dashboard.

    OR